ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned an even-teams exercise, splitting a list into balanced groups.
 - Learned deleting items from a list.
 - Learned tuples, immutable ordered collections.
+- Learned accessing the first element and basic tuple unpacking.